-- Materials do provide a purpose or rationale for the instructional design.
-The Teacher Program Guide in the Support Notes for Teachers states that the content scaffolds as the characters go alongside the diverse students.
-The Teacher Program Guide K-8, under the section Support Notes for Teachers, gives information about the rationale of how the program was designed.
-For example, "The Steam Storybook was designed with two key purposes: first to teach science through the prism of STEAM, science, technology, engineering, and math as an approach more relevant to students' lives." - Materials explain the intent of the instructional design of the program.
-The Teacher Program Guide there describes the philosophy of science teaching and learning.
+- Materials provide a purpose or rationale for the instructional design.
+The Teacher Program Guide - Grades K-8 Science in the Support Notes for Teachers states that the content scaffolds as the characters go alongside the diverse students.
+The Teacher Program Guide - Grades K-8 Science, under the section Support Notes for Teachers, gives information about the rationale of how the program was designed.
+For example, "The STEAM storybook was designed with two key purposes: first to teach science through the prism of STEAM, science, technology, engineering, and math as an approach more relevant to students' lives." - Materials explain the intent of the instructional design of the program.
+The Teacher Program Guide - Grades K-8 Science describes the philosophy of science teaching and learning.
 They explain that we learn best by doing and the importance of scientific understanding for all students.
-They also explain the science teacher's role in developing critical thinking, problem-solving, and an appreciation of the scientific process.
-The Teacher Program Guide describes the Teaching Pedagogy Storytelling and STEAM.
-The guide references the research on structure strategies and more information on why teaching science through storytelling is important.
+They also explain the science teacher's role in developing critical thinking, problemsolving, and an appreciation of the scientific process.
+The Teacher Program Guide - Grades K-8 Science describes the Teaching Pedagogy - Storytelling and STEAM.
+The guide references the research on structure strategies and more information on why teaching science through storytelling is important. - Materials provide an explanation of the goals of the program.
+For example, in the Teacher Program Guide Grades K-8 Science, the Philosophy of Science teacher and learning section states, "TPS believes that we learn best by doing.
+Science is more than memorizing facts.
+It is a way of organizing and understating the surrounding universe."
+The section references active learning, STEAM, storytelling, and inquiry as the main strategies of the program to cover required TEKS.
+For example, the subsection on research-based strategies states, "Recent research about STEAM content and storytelling can be read at the end of this guide.
+It heavily impacted the design of our program, and the first component of the program uses storytelling as its main strategy."
+The Program Introduction does not reference goals tied to content knowledge, recurring themes and concepts (RTCs), or science and engineering practices (SEPs).